 Jennifer previously worked at DreamWorks SKG where she directed the company’s government, political and community affairs.
 She was also responsible for special fundraising events and political giving on behalf of the studio and its principals.

-Jennifer has served on the boards of LA’s BEST -- Los Angeles’ largest after school program provider -- and Women’s Care Cottage, which helps formerly homeless women and their families through housing and supportive services.
+Jennifer is a member of the Getty House Foundation board and has served on the boards of LA’s BEST — Los Angeles’ largest after school program provider — and Women’s Care Cottage, which helps formerly homeless women and their families through housing and supportive services.
 She was a member of the Board of Directors for the Glendale Chamber of Commerce.

 Born in Taipei, Taiwan and raised in South Pasadena, California, Jennifer is a graduate of the University of Southern California, where she received Bachelor of Arts degrees in Political Science and English.
 She lives in Los Angeles, with her husband Allan Edmiston, a partner at Loeb & Loeb LLP, and their two sons.